 The Sir Denis Mahon Essay Prize was established by Sir Denis’ friends and colleagues in 2010 in honour and celebration of his 100th birthday.
 Sir Denis was one of the most distinguished art historians and collectors of the 20th century, and a determined campaigner and philanthropist.
 He specialised in Italian XVII Century Paintings and was an authority on Poussin, Caravaggio, Guercino and Annibale Carracci.
 Sir Denis died on 24th April 2011.

-The Sir Denis Mahon Essay Prize comprises an award of £2,000 for an essay of distinction which reflects Sir Denis’ studies, research and interest in the period of art from the Seicento (17th century) , the work of Guercino, Carracci, Caravaggio and Nicolas Poussin, and his much wider range of art historical interests as indicated in the biography below, including the 15th and 16th centuries and also certain key modern and contemporary artists.
-Sir Denis was a contemporary and a friend of Graham Sutherland, Henry Moore, Eduardo Paolozzi, Giorgio Morandi and he much admired their work.
-Of the contemporary artists, he liked the post-war avant garde British artists, as well as David Hockney and Grayson Perry.
+The Sir Denis Mahon Essay Prize comprises an award of £2,000 for an essay of distinction which reflects Sir Denis’ s studies, research and interest in the period of art from the Seicento (17th century) , the work of Guercino, Carracci, Caravaggio and Nicolas Poussin, and his much wider range of art historical interests as indicated in the biography below, including the 15th and 16th centuries and also certain key modern and contemporary artists.
+Sir Denis was a contemporary and a friend of Graham Sutherland, Stanley Spencer, Henry Moore, Eduardo Paolozzi, Giorgio Morandi and he much admired their work.
+Of the contemporary artists, he liked the post-war avant-garde British artists, as well as David Hockney and Grayson Perry.
 We welcome essays on any of these aspects and artists including the contemporary ones.

 Throughout his life and until his very last days, Sir Denis devoted a substantial amount of his time to help and encourage young students in the study of the art subjects he was very interested in.
 The Prize aims to continue Sir Denis’s endeavours in this respect.

 It is a condition of the prize that the winner will present his or her essay as a lecture to an invited audience.
-This year it will be held in November 2020 at a major art venue or museum, followed by a reception and dinner in honour of Sir Denis.
-Previous locations have included The Courtauld Institute of Art, The Ashmolean, The Fitzwilliam, The National Gallery of Ireland, Dublin, the Church of San Lorenzo in Cento, Italy, the birthplace of Guercino, The Museum of the Order of St John in Clerkenwell, the Prints & Drawings Room at The British Museum and the National Gallery in London.
+This year it will be held on Monday 9th November 2020 at Cromwell Place, London, SW7 2JE followed by a reception and dinner in honour of Sir Denis.
+Previous locations have included The Courtauld Institute of Art, The Ashmolean Museum, The Fitzwilliam Museum, The National Gallery of Ireland, Dublin, the Church of San Lorenzo in Cento, Italy, the birthplace of Guercino, The Museum of the Order of St John in Clerkenwell, the Prints & Drawings Room at The British Museum and The National Gallery, London.

 Manuscripts should be submitted in English.
 Submissions should be no longer than 5,000 words in length.
 The Burlington Magazine’s notes for contributors should be adhered to.